Muhammad Salman Naeem: Early life

-He was born on 1 February 1993 in Vehari.
+He was born on February 1, 1993, in Vihari.
+He completed his childhood and education in Multan after the family migrated to Multan.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-217 (Multan-VII) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-217 (Multan-VII) in the 2018 Pakistani general election.

-He fought the election against the Vice Chairman of PTI Shah Mahmood Qureshi and defeated him with a big margin of votes as an Independent Candidate.
-Shah Mahmood was also a strong candidate for the Chief Minister Of Punjab in the 2018 election but after his defeat, he was out of the race.
+He fought the election against the vice chairman of PTI Shah Mahmood Qureshi and defeated him with a big margin of votes as an independent candidate.
+Shah Mahmood was also a strong candidate for the chief minister Of Punjab in the 2018 election but after his defeat, he was out of the race.

-He joined Pakistan Tehreek-e-Insaf (PTI) following his election due to the party's position in Punjab and with the support of Jehangir Khan Tareen.
+He joined Pakistan Tehreek-e-Insaf (PTI) following his election due to the party's position in Punjab and with the support of Jahangir Tareen.

 On 11 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed as special assistant to the Chief Minister on transport.

-On 1 October 2018, he was disqualified by the Election Commission of Pakistan as member of the Punjab Assembly after he was found underage.
-On 12 October, an Election Tribunal of High Court suspended the disqualification of Naeem after he filed a petition to challenge his disqualification against the decision of the Election Commission.
+On 1 October 2018, he was de-seated by the Election Commission of Pakistan as member of the Punjab Assembly after he was found underage.

 A three-member bench of the Supreme Court of Pakistan reinstated MPA Muhammad Salman Naeem from Multan.
-The Supreme Court annulled the decision of the Election Commission of Pakistan against the disqualification of Muhammad Salman Naeem.
+The Supreme Court annulled the decision of the Election Commission of Pakistan against Muhammad Salman Naeem.